Home > Academics > Departments > Performing Arts > Handbook > Academic Programs

-Senor Seminar/Project is required for graduation by every major field of study offered by Rockford College.
+Senor Seminar/Project is required for graduation by every major field of study offered by Rockford University.
 The purpose of the senior seminar is for a graduating student to demonstrate knowledge of theatre both in dramaturgy and performance.
 The purpose continues with identifying the values of performance for the society at large and the utilization of theatrical skills in the mounting of a production/performance.
 The students’ evaluation of their process and product will demonstrate their ability to think in a critical manner.
 This seminar will demand the student draw from all of their studies in the liberal arts as well as their training in theatre.

 The Senior Seminar B.F.A.
 Acting/Directing and B.F.A.
 Musical Theatre:

 A student will be responsible for developing a one person show to be presented for the public.

 A student will:

 - B.F.A Acting/Directing: Select a deceased historical figure who has faced a moment of crisis or had a turning point in his or her life requiring a decision that effected a change in history OR Select a playwright, genre or time period of playwrighting that effected the nature of theatre itself.
 30–45 minutes in length.

 B.F.A.
 Musical Theatre: Select a specific person, topic or theme that allows you to showcase yourself and the skills you have acquired in acting, voice and movement.
 30–45 minutes in length.

 - The choice of the one person show must be approved by the faculty director of the BFA Acting/Directing degree.

 - A comprehensive production timeline is established by the entire faculty.